Food & Wine of Piedmont™

 Main courses tempt with farm-to-table with a rabbit and sausage roast served with purple potato.
 Crocchette di pollo e ricotta are Italian croquettes filled with chicken and ricotta.
 The dish originates from Piemonte and it’s typical of Turin.
 The cooked chicken is combined with ricotta, sage leaves, onions, lemon juice, and parsley.
 The mixture is then shaped into croquettes which are dipped in eggs and breadcrumbs.
 There is also, anatra farcita alla novarese, baked duck filled with a delicious mixture of pork, veal, sausages, rice, eggs, nutmeg, chopped parsley, salt, and pepper.
 Also on the cooking menu is salsiccia di Verduno, a sausage made from a well-balanced mix of lean veal and pork belly that are finely ground and seasoned with salt, pepper, and a variety of spices.
 The combination is traditionally enhanced with the addition of Pelaverga wine, a local variety of red wine, and the sausage mixture is then typically placed into natural casings.

-Bonèt, traced back to the 13th century, is a rich, creamy and soft dessert made with amaretti cookies or hazelnut biscuits, eggs, cocoa powder, sugar, milk, and rum. luscious zabaione is a velvety custard cream of relatively obscure and mysterious origins.
-Zabione, invented in Turin around the 16th century and named after its inventor, a Franciscan monk Pascual Baylón Yubero, the patron saint of pastry chefs.
-Another favorite is Baci di Dame, meaning lady’s kisses, are traditional hazelnut butter cookies with a layer of chocolate-hazelnut spread sandwiched between them.
-They originated in pastry shops in Tortona, Piedmont (famous for its hazelnuts), in the second half of the 19th century.
+Desserts are delicious and delicious – think Bonèt, a rich, creamy and soft dessert made with amaretti cookies or hazelnut biscuits, eggs, cocoa powder, sugar, milk, and rum, and dates back to the 13th century.
+Learn how to prepare zabaione, a velvety custard cream that is a tradition in this region.
+Zabione was invented in Turin in the 16th century and was named after its inventor, a Franciscan monk Pascual Baylón Yubero, the patron saint of pastry chefs.
+Another favorite is Baci di Dame, meaning lady’s kisses, are traditional hazelnut butter cookies with a layer of chocolate-hazelnut cream nestled between.
+The traditional cookies first appeared in pastry shops in Tortona, Piedmont, (a town famous for its hazelnuts), in the second half of the 19th century.

 Piedmont Accommodations